DivyaSwamy/Noise-Project/README.md

  is a 3D matrix which stores power spectra for the entire stack.

 ### (2) Calculate_PSM_stack.m
-Using matrix ps, this file constructs power spectral maps as shown in Fig.3 of the manuscript.
+Using matrix **ps** , this file constructs power spectral maps as shown in Fig.3 of the manuscript.

 ### (3) Stack_cross_correlation.m
 File that calls function section_cc_nn_curves.m to calculate correlations for an image stack.